Financial-Times/dotcom-tool-kit/packages/oclif-plugin-app-plugins/README.md

 # oclif-plugin-app-plugins

-A [Oclif](https://oclif.io) plugin that loads other [Oclif](https://oclif.io) plugins.
+An [Oclif](https://oclif.io) plugin that loads other [Oclif](https://oclif.io) plugins.
 This lets apps install the `dotcom-tool-kit` CLI and separate plugins based on their use cases.

 ## Using from an app